 Addressing Your Personal Care Needs

 Addressing a patient’s physical, educational, emotional and spiritual needs are important aspects of providing a more complete and holistic approach to care.
 A host of amenities and supportive services are available to help meet these needs.
-This includes personal care services such as wigs, wig fittings, prosthetic and bra fittings, meditation, virtual reality, yoga, massage therapy, skin care and make-up lessons specifically geared for people with or recovering from cancer are also provided in a private setting.
+This includes personal care services such as wigs, wig fittings, prosthetic and bra fittings, meditation, virtual reality, yoga, massage therapy, skin care and make-up lessons.
+These services are offered in a private setting and are specifically geared for people with or recovering from cancer.

 Cancer Support Services

 Finding out that you have cancer can be a very emotional and difficult time.
 You will likely have many questions and issues to work through.
 We will be with you every step of the way.
 Nebraska Medicine offers a host of cancer support services to help you with your physical, emotional, educational and financial needs.